Weekly Roundup: FCC’s plan to revoke net neutrality, Uber defends tracking practices

 We saw this one coming.
 Uber was also hit with a lawsuit regarding its “Hell” program that was reportedly used to track Lyft drivers.
 The plaintiff, Michael Gonzales, drove for Lyft during the time Uber allegedly used the software.
 He’s seeking $5 million in a class action lawsuit.

-3. Uber must hand over information about its acquisition of Otto to Waymo
+3. Uber must hand over to Waymo information about its acquisition of Otto

-In the latest in the Waymo vs. Uber lawsuit, a court ruled that Anthony Levandowski, the engineer at the center of the legal battle, must turn over information about Uber’s acquisition of Otto to Waymo.
+In the latest in the Waymo versus Uber lawsuit, a court ruled that Anthony Levandowski, the engineer at the center of the legal battle, must turn over to Waymo information about Uber’s acquisition of Otto.
 But Waymo operations haven’t been distracted by the case.
 The company began its first on-demand self-driving service test in Arizona.

 4. Robinhood has joined the unicorn club

 The zero-free stock-trading startup confirmed that it has raised a $110 million Series C at a $1.3 billion valuation led by DST Global.
-“Our investors are saying ‘we haven’t ever seen a finance company that’s managed to grow like an Internet company,’ ” says Robinhood co-founder Baiju Bhatt.
+“Our investors are saying ‘we haven’t ever seen a finance company that’s managed to grow like an internet company,’ ” says Robinhood co-founder Baiju Bhatt.

 5. Quora becomes the unicorn of subjective human knowledge